 - C8 — arm, elbow, hand, and finger movement.

-Treatments using the are one of the most gentle and comfortable therapies available.
+Treatments using the DRX9000 True Non-Surgical Spinal Decompression System™ are one of the most gentle and comfortable therapies available.
 The treatments utilize FDA-cleared equipment with proven safety and efficacy.
 Most patients report a mild sense of stretching on their back or hips, and often fall asleep during treatment sessions.

 Why Is This Better Than Other Treatments?

-Additionally, spinal discs have been shown to be a predominant site of pain, so directing treatment the spinal disc can be an effective treatment approach.
-The blending of focused traction at the injury site, rehabilitation to the supporting structures, and overall strengthening / conditioning of musculature makes the treatment unique.
+Additionally, spinal discs have been shown to be a predominant site of pain, so directing treatment to the spinal disc can be an effective treatment approach.
+The blending of focused traction at the injury site, rehabilitation to the supporting structures, and overall strengthening/conditioning of musculature make the treatment unique.

 The spine is composed of a complex system of vertebrae, discs, joints, and nerves.